maiziezhoulab/LabReadMe/ACCRE Quick Start/Slurm Usage.md

 ```
 #SBATCH --gres=gpu:1
 ```
 Add this line to request GPU resources.
 Note that you have submit to partitions that do have GPU resources.
-Currently, the GPU limit is `1`

 #### Submit to Specific node(s)
 ```